-Without a moral compass, we wander aimlessly in the dark canyons of complexity.
+Without a moral compass, we aimlessly wander in the dark canyons of complexity.
 We need the strength of self to give direction.
-When we have no map, we bounce chaotically seeking acceptance by submitting to others or boldly trying to force others to submit to us.
-Integrity of self understands personal boundaries, differentiating from where we end and where others begin.
-This identification of self creates a different dynamic in relationships.
-Instead of endlessly trying to appease or dominate, we interact with respect—and love. no map to guide us.
-Integrity binds beliefs, values and actions, creating a foundation of character.
-Without integrity, we lose direction, constantly confused by the conflicting pressures a complex world.
+When we have no map, we bounce chaotically between seeking acceptance and boldly establishing independence, trying to force others to submit.
+Integrity of self identifies the personal boundaries that define where we end, and others begin.
+A clearer perception of the division between self and others softens and illuminates the complex dynamics in human relations.

 Once we know our self, we can relate that self to others.
 The beginning framework for integrity is we recognize we exist in a particular spot within the universe, accepting responsibility to for this existence.

-A more modern writer, Daniel Goleman, agrees.
+A modern writer, Daniel Goleman, agrees.
 In his bestselling book Emotional Intelligence, he puts it this way, “a more healthy pattern, of course, is to balance being true to oneself with social skills, using them with integrity.”
-We recognize the self and we recognize the other each as individual human beings.
+We recognize the self and we recognize the other, each as individual human beings.
 Instead of bowing or dominating we connect through interpersonal skills.

 Integrity means congruence.
 The emerging self faces challenges—pressures to conform.
 The individual self, separate from the crowd, integrates values, convictions, and standards.
 When we live according to these self-professed rules, we have integrity.
-This is much different than blindly living to group ideals, group rules, and rigid accepted dogma.
+This is much different than blindly living to group ideals, defining rules, and rigid dogma.
 There is no self when the group dictates beliefs, actions, and goals.